apache/mxnet/docs/tutorials/python/profiler.md

 ### Starting and stopping the profiler

-When the first forward pass is run on a network, MXNet does a number of housekeeping tasks including infering the shapes of various parameters, allocating memory for intermediate and final outputs, etc. For these reasons, profiling the first iteration doesn't provide accurate results.
-We will therefore skip the first iteration.
+When the first forward pass is run on a network, MXNet does a number of housekeeping tasks including inferring the shapes of various parameters, allocating memory for intermediate and final outputs, etc. For these reasons, profiling the first iteration doesn't provide accurate results.
+We will, therefore skip the first iteration.

 ```python
 # Run the first iteration without profiling